Marlins vs. Braves Player Props Betting Odds

 Arraez Stats

-- Arraez has five doubles, a triple, a home run, 11 walks and nine RBI (32 total hits).
-He's also stolen one base.
+- Arraez has five doubles, a triple, a home run, 14 walks and 11 RBI (39 total hits).
+He has swiped one base.

 Arraez Recent Games